Department of Psychology

 Biography

-Taj is in her fifth year of the program.
+Taj is in her sixth year of the program.
 Her research interests include measuring cultural competency among social workers.
 Cultural competence is an important element of being a successful social worker.
 She is interested in creating and validating a self-reporting survey that measures cultural competence of pre-service social workers.

 Undergraduate Courses Taught